Sh-ui/turkey-day-2025/TIMELINE.md

 **Koji Marinade Application:**
 - Use approximately 2-3 tablespoons shio-koji per pound of meat
 - Coat turkey breasts and legs thoroughly with blended shio-koji
+- **Optional**: Reserve small amount of koji to soak carcass parts (backbone, wings) for enhanced stock
 - Vacuum seal each piece individually (one breast per bag, one leg per bag)
 - Place vacuum-sealed bags in refrigerator
 - **Duration**: Turkey will marinade for 36 hours